-CRJ 170 INTRODUCTION TO PHYSICAL SECURITY (3T) 3 credits This course provides an overview of the protection of people, property, and facilities through the use of security forces, systems, and procedures.
+CRJ 170 INTRODUCTION TO PHYSICAL SECURITY

+This course provides an overview of the protection of people, property, and facilities through the use of security forces, systems, and procedures.

-CRJ 171 SECURITY RISK MANAGEMENT (3T) This course deals with the identification of assets, threats, and vulnerabilities, and the development of countermeasures.
+CRJ 171 SECURITY RISK MANAGEMENT

+This course deals with the identification of assets, threats, and vulnerabilities, and the development of countermeasures.

-CRJ 208 INTRODUCTION TO CRIMINOLOGY 3 credits (3T)
+CRJ 208 INTRODUCTION TO CRIMINOLOGY

-This course delves into the nature and extent of crime in the United States as well as criminal delinguent behavior and theories of causation.
+This course delves into the nature and extent of crime in the United States as well as criminal delinquent behavior and theories of causation.
 The study includes criminal personalities, principles of prevention, control and treatment.

-JUVENILE DELINQUENCY CRJ 209
+CRJ 209 JUVENILE DELINQUENCY

-3 credits (3T) This course examines the causes of delinguency.
-It also reviews programs of prevention and control of juvenile delinguency as well as the role of the courts.
+This course examines the causes of delinquency.
+It also reviews programs of prevention and control of juvenile delinquency as well as the role of the courts.

-POLICE ORGANIZATION AND ADMINISTRATION CRJ 216 (3T) 3 credits
+CRJ 216 POLICE ORGANIZATION AND ADMINISTRATION (3T) 3 credits